 SchoolsFirst Federal Credit Union was formed during the Great Depression in 1934.
 The credit union, created by school employees, has 50 branches.

 SchoolsFirst serves the education community in California.
-Certain school employees, certain retired school employees and immediate family members of existing SchoolsFirst Federal Credit Union are eligible to join.
+Certain school employees, certain retired school employees and immediate family members of existing SchoolsFirst Federal Credit Union members are eligible to join.

 Jumbo vs. traditional money market account